 Eric Ginter’s decision to major in Global Studies allowed him to take his educational journey far beyond the Castleton campus.
-Now, in his senior year, Ginter said he has gained a wealth of knowledge and experience, while having the opportunity to travel.
+Now as an alumni, Ginter said he gained a wealth of knowledge and experience, all while having the opportunity to travel.

 “Castleton has helped me develop a worldview that has increased my global awareness and cultural sensitivity,” Ginter said.